-AQ-1 is a short-term and construction related effect, which would cease at the completion of the construction phase.
-The residual effect would be a reduction of dust emissions from the project areas.
+Effect AQ-1 is a short-term and potentially minor construction-related effect, which would cease at the completion of the construction phase.
+The residual effects would be a reduction of dust emissions from the project areas.
+Implementation of MM AQ-1 would further reduce construction-related criteria pollutant effects to a level below significance.

-Effect AQ-2: Emissions of PM10 and PM{2.5} would exceed thresholds set forth by Imperial County APCD.
-The Project would contribute incrementally to violations of Federal and State PM10, and PM{2.5} standards and exceed ICAPCD's PM10 thresholds during construction which would be major and short-term.
-No ambient air quality violations would occur solely due to Project emissions for any pollutant, although the Project would incrementally contribute to existing violations of state and Federal air quality standards for PM10, and PM{2.5} during construction.
-These contributions would occur primarily through fugitive dust emissions during construction would exceed ICAPCD's thresholds, however, the fugitive dust emissions that would occur during construction would be largely limited to the immediate vicinity of the project area.
-Mitigations and best management practices will be in place in order to minimize these short-term and temporary exceedances.
-These emissions would represent a small portion of the region's yearly emissions inventories and would subside once construction has been completed.
-Therefore, the construction-related effect on local air quality during construction of the Proposed Project and alternatives would minor and short-term.
+Effect AQ-2: during construction, emissions of PM10 and PM{2.5} could exceed thresholds set forth by ICAPCD and SCAQMD..
+Construction of the Proposed Project could contribute incrementally to already-occurring exceedances of PM10 and PM{2.5} in the Salton Sea Air Basin.
+In addition, construction has the potential to result in violations of Federal and State PM10, and PM{2.5} standards and exceed ICAPCD's and SCAQMD's PM10 and PM{2.5} thresholds during construction.
+Project PM10 and PM{2.5} emissions were calculated to be below construction significance thresholds for SCAQMD and ICAPCD (thresholds provided in Table 4-7; results provided in Appendix D-1).
+These contributions would occur primarily through fugitive dust emissions generated during construction activities.
+Mitigations and BMPs would be in place to minimize these short-term and temporary exceedances.
+This would include the preparation and implementation of a construction fugitive dust control, monitoring, and mitigation plan for review and approval by ICPACD or SCAQMD (depending on the location of the project).
+Project emissions would represent a small portion of the region's yearly emissions inventories and would subside once construction has been completed.
+Therefore, the construction-related effect on local air quality during construction of the Proposed Project and alternatives would be minor and short-term.